Skip to main content

 - type: javascript

-The output will be valid JSON matching your schema.
+The output should be valid JSON matching your schema, but it is still returned as a string in response.output.

 Zod Schemas